aws/aws-sam-cli/README.md

 sam local generate-event <service>
 ```

-Also, you can invoke an individual lambda function locally from a sample payload - Here's an example using S3:
+Also, you can invoke an individual lambda function locally from a sample event payload - Here's an example using S3:

 ```bash
 sam local generate-event s3 --bucket <bucket> --key <key> | sam local invoke <function logical id>